 Bushardt serves on the National Academy of Sciences, Engineering and Medicine’s Global Forum on Innovation in Health Professional Education, based in Washington, D.C.
 Through the forum, he is working with leaders from more than 16 other health professions around the world to advance important issues in health care, such as inter-professional education and collaborative practice, social determinants of health and health equity, digital health and health literacy, person- and family-centered care, integration of health care delivery and education, and, in light of the COVID-19 pandemic, the response of academic institutions to natural disasters and public health crises.

 Acknowledgments: This Biographical Sketch was prepared by Dr. Reginald Carter with assistance from Dr. Bushardt and was submitted to the Society in September 2021.
+The biography was updated in September of 2022.
 The portrait and other photographs are courtesy of the George Washington University.